-With our Travel Money Card, you’ll receive two cards that are smart chip, PIN and signature protected.
-When you get your Travel Money Card you’ll automatically get two cards.
+With our Travel Money Card, you’ll automatically receive two cards that are smart chip, PIN and signature protected.
 This is so you have a spare in case one is lost or stolen.
 The cards have different card numbers and separate PINs.
 The spare is only a back-up card and shouldn’t be given to anyone else to use.

 As soon as you receive both cards make sure you sign the back of them.

 You can reload and view your balance and transaction history in NetBank and the CommBank app.
 They’re also a handy option if you’re travelling through different countries because you can load up to 13 currencies on your card at any one time.